Supporting You

 TAVIP Directory

-The TAVIP Directory lists a wide range of organisations and resources which support visually impaired to get the most out of technology.
+The TAVIP Directory lists a wide range of organisations and resources which support visually impaired people to get the most out of technology.
 It includes online resources, podcasts, national events, research reports, equipment suppliers, grants and local services.
 Here is a link to the TAVIP Directory.

 Tech Selector Tool